brett-johnson/moecache/README.md

+*Note:* The only difference between this fork and the original repository https://github.com/mixpanel/memcache_client is that this fork has a setup.py file which lets you install it with pip, setuptools or any other package installation tool available

 memcache_client is a minimal, pure python client for memcached, kestrel, etc.
 It is an alternative to the de-facto pure python standard client 'python-memcached', but is not intended to be a drop-in replacement.